sparksp/elm-review-rules-to-avoid/README.md

 # elm-review-rules-to-avoid

 Provides some elm-analyse rules for [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) that we don't want to publish.
-These are written as an exercise to confirm they're possible.
+These are written to demonstrate that just because you can write a rule doesn't mean you should!

 ## Provided rules